Your cart is currently empty

 William Blake

-Imagine a Post-Apocalyptic era, where traces of a highly sophisticated and refined civilisation survived in the dark and fearful condition of a collapsed and destructured world.
+Tyger Tyger is a search for the perfect balance between two opposite elements, and the expression of their clashing contraposition.
+Imagine a Post-Apocalyptic era, where traces of a highly sophisticated and refined civilisation survived in the dark and fearful condition of a collapsed and deconstructed world.

 The ‘fearful symmetry’, a characteristic attributed to the tiger by William Blake, aptly represent this opposition of beautiful perfection and terror.

-The perfume is built around an accord of narcotic white flowers with sweet-fruity facets, which includes also an absolute of Tuberose – like a prima donna, the protagonist of a dramatic piece, she’s the finest example of a refined civilization of a bygone world.
+The perfume is built around an accord of narcotic white flowers with sweet-fruity facets, which includes also an absolute of Tuberose.
+Like a prima donna, the protagonist of a dramatic piece, she’s the finest example of a refined civilization of a bygone world.
 In opposition to that, the base notes present different kind of woods, with some burnt and leathery qualities, referring to a post-apocalyptic scenario of destruction, mystery and darkness.

 The result of these parts, which wouldn’t work individually, is a clashing, sparkling fragrance of a highly dramatic sophistication.
 A kind of contrasted sentiment that anything attractive can arouse in you.